radondb/website/content/en/docs/mysql/v2.1.3/overview/features.md

 ---

 # Strong data consistency
-Based on Paxos protocol, it adopts the architecture of one main, two standby and three nodes to automatically protect the brain crack.
+It adopts the architecture of one main, two standby and three nodes to automatically protect the brain crack.

 # High availability
 It supports a master-slave architecture to flexibly meet various availability requirements.